philc/backtrace_shortener/README.markdown

 Ruby apps which use rbenv and gems like Sinatra can be taller than one terminal screen, and each line can be long.
 See below for an example of the pain.
 Shortening these backtraces makes debugging more friendly.

-I find myself using this in many of my projects, so it's now packaged as a gem.
+I use this in many projects, so it's now packaged as a gem.

 Usage
 -----